 Metallic alloys do not conform to either the definition of a substance or preparation.
-REACH recognises steels and other metallic alloys as 'special preparations'[see Art.
-3 (41), recital 31 and Annex I point 0.11].
+REACH recognises steels and other metallic alloys as 'special mixture' [see Art.
+3 (41) and Annex I point 0.11]3.

+Alloy means a metallic material, homogenous on a macroscopic scale, consisting of two or more elements so combined that they cannot be readily separated by mechanical means.
 Steel alloys, according to the different steel grades, contain substances as alloying elements that play a specific function in the material and need to be present in certain percentages to give the material the needed properties.
 These alloying elements are intentionally added or controlled in the manufacturing process.